Nasrallah made assumptions about Israel - and it cost him his life - analysis

 (photo credit: Ali Hankir/Reuters)

-It happened in August 2006, right after the signing of the ceasefire agreement with Israel at the end of the Second Lebanon War.
-Hezbollah’s Secretary-General, Hassan Nasrallah, gave an interview to the Lebanese news network New TV—an interview that would be remembered for generations.
-Sitting comfortably in his bunker beneath the streets of Beirut’s Dahiya, the leader of the terrorist organization admitted that he and the Jihad Council, Hezbollah’s supreme body, had made a serious miscalculation.
+It happened right after the signing of the ceasefire agreement with Israel at the end of the Second Lebanon War (2006).
+Hassan Nasrallah, the then secretary-general of Hezbollah, delivered an unforgettable interview to the Lebanese news network New TV.
+Sitting comfortably in his bunker beneath the streets of Beirut’s Dahiyeh, Nasrallah admitted that he and the Jihad Council – Hezbollah’s supreme body – had made a serious miscalculation.

 “We did not estimate, even by one percent, that the kidnapping of IDF soldiers (Ehud Goldwasser and Eldad Regev) would lead to a war of this magnitude with Israel,” Nasrallah confessed, adding, “Had we known that the kidnapping operation would lead to such a result, we would not have undertaken it at all.”

-Despite this blunder, Nasrallah managed to maintain his reputation for 18 years as the Middle East’s foremost expert on Israeli society—at least until recent months.
-Then, the tables turned.
-Nasrallah, along with most members of Hezbollah’s Jihad Council, met their fate under Israeli Air Force bombs.
+Despite this blunder, Nasrallah managed to maintain his reputation for 18 years as the Middle East’s foremost expert on Israeli society – until recent months when the tables turned.
+Nasrallah, along with most members of Hezbollah’s Jihad Council, were killed by IAF bombs.
 They are no longer around to grasp, for a second time, the scale of their error.
-Perhaps Yahya Sinwar, eliminated this week by the IDF in Rafah after a year-long manhunt, could have enlightened them.

 Syrians gather in the rebel-held northwestern city of Idlib in the early hours of September 28, 2024, following news claiming the death of Lebanon's Hezbollah chief Hassan Nasrallah in an Israeli airstrike on Beirut's southern suburbs on September 27. (credit: gettyimages)